 Chris may have only started working here properly in 2017, but he has been adopting a reindeer since 1998 with several spells of volunteering in-between, so has a firm grasp of how things run.
 He’s a budding hill-runner and often found out on a mountain.

-Manouk first visited Scotland and the reindeer on holiday from the Netherlands a few years ago.
-She enjoyed it so much she came back to volunteer three times in 2017 making a great impression with staff, reindeer and of course, the dogs.
+Manouk first visited Scotland and the reindeer on holiday from the Netherlands a few years ago then came back to volunteer three times in 2017 making a great impression with staff, reindeer and of course, the dogs.
 Manouk joined full time in 2018 making use of her many language skills to woo reindeer and colleagues alike, and though she now works in teaching, still comes back occasionally.

-Fran first visited the reindeer in 2022, came to volunteer, then joined the team over summer 2023.
+Fran first visited the reindeer in 2022, came to volunteer, then joined the team for summer 2023.
+We’re hoping to get her back again for another stint at some point!

 Isla has a long family association with the reindeer, having ridden on the sleigh as a 4 year old at her mum’s wedding!
-Now she is working here over the summer.
+She came to work for us in 2023, and no doubt will be back again in the future.

 Emily is part of the family after marrying Alex, so does the odd bit of work with us here at the Centre as and when.